tldr-pages/tldr/pages/common/ani-cli.md

 # ani-cli

-> A cli to browse and watch anime (alone AND with friends).
+> A cli to browse and watch anime.
 > More information: <https://github.com/pystardust/ani-cli>.

 - Search anime by name: